Learn how to wing foil in Cabarete, Dominican Republic.

 Lots of people go there to wing/kitesurf if there is some swell.
 Also a great spot to end a downwinder.
 If you want to know more about downwinders send us a message!

 Las Terrenas: Las Terrenas just like our Kiteboarding/Foiling Guides you can do all disciplines of foiling.
-Wing is strong enough, some places with waves reefs and overall a beautiful place to do the sport.
+Here the wind is strong enough, some places have waves reefs, and the location is just a beautiful place to do the sport.

 Tips for Winging trips:

 1: Make sure you have more than one wing when going on a trip, wind conditions may vary and you might want to change equipment as wind keeps getting stronger.
 Wings dont have a de-power system which means you are always on a full throttle.

 2: Wear a helmet: Unlike Kiteboarding you can detach yourself from the board quite easily and get away from the sharp foil at any second.
 With the wing, once you fall down most likely you will be quite close to your board.
 An impact vest can also be something you may consider.
 Don’t buy a helmet or impact vest after getting injured, be precautious.

 3: Before going in the water make sure it is deep enough for you to foil/wing, you will not want to damage your foil.

 4: If you’re learning practice will make it perfect, do not give up no matter how many times you fall down.